SophiaPetrova/introduction-to-programming-presentation/slides.md

 # Style tags

 * We're going to add our CSS inside the <strong>head</strong> tag
-* This is not a good practice and it is preffered that a separate css file is created
+* This is not a good practice and it is preferred that a separate css file is created

 #### A style tag looks like this